Kazakhstan – Opportunities and Challenges in International Trade

 4. Air Freight as a Fast Alternative

-For time-critical shipments, especially goods that cannot be transported through Russia, air freight is an attractive option.
-Kazakhstan has several international airports with strong connections to Europe.
+For time-sensitive shipments – especially those prohibited from transit through Russia – air freight is a reliable solution.
+Kazakhstan has several international airports with good connections to Europe.

-Kazakhstan as a Service and Distribution Center for Central Asia
+Kazakhstan as a Distribution and Service Center for Central Asia

-In summary, Kazakhstan is not only an attractive market in its own right but also serves as a gateway to the entire Central Asian region.
-There is free movement of goods and services within the Eurasian Economic Union (EAEU), but not with other CIS countries such as Turkmenistan, Azerbaijan, Georgia, Tajikistan, or Uzbekistan.
+Kazakhstan is not only an attractive market in its own right but also a key entry point for the broader Central Asian region.
+As a member of the EAEU, it offers free movement of goods and services within the union.
+However, this does not extend to other CIS countries such as Turkmenistan, Azerbaijan, Georgia, Tajikistan, or Uzbekistan.

 Our Expertise – Your Advantage